-The PIM principles underlie and characterize all PIM systems, regardless of their purposes, methods, or products.
+The PIM principles underlie and characterize all PIM systems, regardless of their purposes, methods, or products (1) .

-- People-centred and inclusive: PIM activities will be guided by the interests and well-being of the population, which must participate and be included in all relevant phases of PIM.
-PIM activities must be sensitive to age, gender, and other issues of diversity.
+- People-centered and inclusive: Data and information activities must be guided by the interests, well-being, and rights of the affected population and their hosts, which must participate and be included in all relevant phases.
+The purpose must be clearly defined and proportional to both the identified risk and costs vis-à-vis the population of concern and those responding.
+Activities must be sensitive to age, gender, and other issues of diversity.

-- Do no harm: PIM activities must include a risk assessment and take steps, if necessary, to mitigate identified risks.
-The risk assessment must look at negative consequences that may result from data collection and subsequent actions or service delivery as long as the PIM activity is being carried out.
+- Do no harm: Data and information activities must include a risk assessment and take steps, if necessary, to mitigate identified risks.
+The risk assessment must look at negative consequences that may result from data collection and subsequent actions or service delivery for as long as the data and information activity is carried out.

-- Defined purpose: Given the sensitive and often personal nature of protection information, PIM must serve specific information needs and purposes.
-The purpose must be clearly defined, communicated, be proportional to both the identified risk and costs vis-à-vis the expected response, and be aimed at action for protection outcomes, including the sharing and coordination of protection data and information.
+- Defined purpose: Given the sensitive and often personal nature of protection information, data and information activities must serve specific information needs and purposes.
+The purpose must be clearly defined and communicated; proportional to both the identified risk and costs vis-à-vis the expected response; and aimed at action for protection outcomes, including the sharing and coordination of protection data and information.

-- Data protection and security: PIM activities must adhere to international law and standards of data protection and data security.4 Persons of concern have a right to have their data protected according to international data protection standards.
+- Data responsibility, protection, and security: Data responsibility goes beyond data privacy and data protection.
+It entails a set of principles, purposes (3), and processes that seek to guide humanitarian work and leverage data to improve affected populations and their hosts’ lives in a responsible manner while adhering to international standards of data protection and data security.
+Data and information activities must adhere to international law and standards of data protection and data security (4).
+Persons of concern have a right to have their data protected according to international data protection standards.

-- Competency and capacity: Actors engaging in PIM activities are accountable for ensuring that PIM activities are carried out by information management and protection staff who have been equipped with PIM core competencies and have been trained appropriately.
+- Competency and capacity: Actors engaging in data and information activities are accountable for ensuring that data and information activities are carried out by information management and protection staff who have been equipped with data and information core competencies and have been trained appropriately.

-- Impartiality: All steps of the PIM cycle must be undertaken in an objective, impartial, and transparent manner while identifying and minimizing bias.
+- Impartiality: All steps of the data and information cycle must be undertaken in an objective, impartial, and transparent manner while identifying and minimizing bias.

-- Coordination and collaboration: All actors implementing PIM activities must adhere to the principles noted above and promote the broadest collaboration and coordination of data and information internally – both between humanitarian actors and externally – with and among other stakeholders.
-To the extent possible, PIM activities must avoid the duplication of other PIM efforts and instead build upon existing efforts and mechanisms.
+- Coordination and collaboration: All actors implementing data and information activities must adhere to the principles noted above and promote the broadest collaboration and coordination of data and information internally between humanitarian actors and externally, with and among other stakeholders.
+To the extent possible, data and information activities must avoid the duplication of other data and information activities and instead build upon existing efforts and mechanisms.

 Click here to download.